 Many newer lightbulbs like the ones we’ll talk about down below actually emit a fairly high amount of EMF radiation.
 Not only from the bulbs themselves, but from the dirty electricity they create in your wiring.
 Don’t worry though, we’ll talk about this in detail.

-Let’s first get a basic overview of the some of the most common types of light bulbs on the market today.
+Let’s first get a basic overview of some of the most common types of light bulbs on the market today.

 Incandescent Light Bulbs